 The big pharmaceutical firms, medical device makers, insurance companies and corporations have millions to pay attorneys, investigators, and doctors to protect their financial interests.
 It is nearly impossible for an individual or family to take on these companies alone.
 Those affected need an organization that protect their rights and help victims of corporate or pharmaceutical abuse get the compensation they deserve.
 At Consumer Safety Watch, individuals are connected with the best fitting legal representation to meet their needs, almost always at no up front cost to the victims or their families.

-Research has shown that exposure to the popular weed killer product, Roundup, may be associated with serious side effects, including: Leukemia; Bone Cancer; Non Hodgkin Lymphoma, other cancers, [...]READ MORE
+Monsanto Roundup has been linked to serious side effects including: Leukemia; Bone Cancer; Non Hodgkin Lymphoma, other cancers, kidney disease, celiac like symptoms, and the glyphosate-based [...]READ MORE

 The long-term effects of pseudotumor cerebri (PTC) can be devastating, and a pseudotumor cerebri lawsuit can help affected women pursue compensation for current and future damages associated with the [...]READ MORE